-Institute of Biomedical Science, 12 Coldbath Square, London EC1R 5HL Tel 020 7713 0214 Fax: 020 7837 9658 E-mail specialistportfolio@ibms.org Website: www.ibms.org Specialist Portfolio Guidance for Candidates, Training Officers and External Examiners Page 20 of 34 Version 3 (11/24) The external examiner's role is to verify this has taken place (by checking the portfolio for evidence of training and assessment of competence) and also assess the ability of the candidate to demonstrate an understanding of the scientific basis for tests, quality control, quality assurance, quality management, governance, health and safety and use of equipment commensurate with the learning outcomes in the portfolio.
-As a representative of the Institute the external examiner will also make an assessment on whether or not the laboratory is complying with IBMS standards for approval of the laboratory for postregistration training.
+Tel 020 7713 0214 Fax: 020 7837 9658 E-mail specialistportfolio@ibms.org Website: www.ibms.org Specialist Portfolio Guidance for Candidates, Training Officers and External Examiners

+The external examiner's role is to verify this has taken place (by checking the portfolio for evidence of training and assessment of competence) and also assess the ability of the candidate to demonstrate an understanding of the scientific basis for tests, quality control, quality assurance, quality management, governance, health and safety and use of equipment commensurate with the learning outcomes in the portfolio.
+As a representative of the Institute the external examiner will also make an assessment on whether or not the laboratory is complying with IBMS standards for approval of the laboratory for post-registration training.

+7.6.
 External Examination Visit

 The candidate needs to be able to demonstrate knowledge related to the modules in the portfolio and have an in-depth working knowledge of everything within their scope of practice.
-Candidates are therefore advised to practice both the presentation and the laboratory tour before the external examination: knowing something and being able to communicate it clearly and concisely is a skill which comes with practice.
+Candidates are therefore advised that it is worth practising both the presentation and the laboratory tour before the external examination: knowing something and being able to communicate it clearly and concisely is a skill which comes with practice.